top of page

 How Can a "351 Exchange" Help Me Consolidate My Portfolio Tax-Free?

-A 351 Exchange is a strategy that allows you to transfer a portfolio of assets into a new registered fund (identical to any new ETF) that you and a group of people control.
-If you transfer property (like your current mix of stocks and ETFs) to a registered fund in exchange for stock, and your group owns at least 80% of it, the transfer can be tax-free under Section 351 of the tax code.
-Unlike an Exchange Fund, there is no 7-year holding requirement.
+A 351 Exchange is a strategy that allows investors to transfer a portfolio of assets into a new registered fund (conceptually similar to an ETF) that the investors control.
+If you transfer property (like your current mix of stocks) to a registered fund in exchange for stock, and your group owns at least 80% of it, the transfer may be treated as a non-recognition event under Section 351 of the tax code.
+Unlike an Exchange Fund, there is no strict 7-year holding requirement for the tax benefit, though other restrictions apply.

-This strategy is often used to consolidate multiple asset types into a single holding.
-For the transfer to be tax-free, the new fund must pass certain diversification tests, such as ensuring no more than 25% of the portfolio's assets come from a single company and no more than 50% from five or fewer companies.
+This strategy is often used to consolidate multiple asset types.
+For the transfer to qualify, the new fund must pass certain diversification tests, such as ensuring no more than 25% of the portfolio's assets come from a single company.
+Consequently, you will typically need other assets to contribute alongside the concentrated stock position to meet these tests.

 A "From" and "To" table titled "Using 351 Exchange to Diversify a Concentrated Position."
 It illustrates a portfolio with a 25% concentrated stock position being transferred into a new, single diversified ETF.
 The footnote explains the diversification rules that must be satisfied for the exchange to be tax-free, highlighting that this is a strategic move to create a more balanced portfolio without triggering taxes.